CLIxIndia-Dev/qbank-lite/docs/assessment.md

   - x-api-locale.
 For multi-language questions, the text will be returned in the specified language.

 returns:
-  - list of question JSON objects.
+  - list of question objects.
 Does not include `responded` or `correct` status.

 ### FinishAssessmentTaken